junxit/us-congress-bills-115/metadata.md

 - 2018-03-06 — Mr. Blum moved to suspend the rules and pass the bill, as amended.
 - 2018-03-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1414-1415)
 - 2018-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1414-1415)
+- 2018-03-07 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.